 Companies in Russia are set up on the basis of ownership held by one or more legal entities or individuals.
 Business conducted by companies set up in the Russian Federation is governed by Russian law.

-Difference between Russian law and the laws of the investor’s country or insufficient awareness of the investor’s part usually leads to internal corporate conflicts, conflicts sparked by inflated expectations, or conflicts between the Russian regulations and action taken by investors.
+The difference between Russian law and the laws of the investor’s country or insufficient awareness of the investor’s part usually leads to internal corporate conflicts, conflicts sparked by inflated expectations, or conflicts between the Russian regulations and action taken by investors.

 The most efficient means for resolving a corporate conflict is legal regulation of the relationship between a company’s shareholders as early as on the “design” stage, while the provisions of the company’s constitutional documents are developed.